-- Read-only Community: Displays the default public community string that protects the router from unauthorized access. - Write Community: Displays the default write community string that protects the router from unauthorized changes. - System Name: Displays the administratively-assigned name for this managed device. - System Description: Displays the textual description of the managed device.
+- SNMP Agent for WAN: Toggle On to allow management from the WAN side using SNMP. - Read-only Community: Displays the default public community string that protects the router from unauthorized access. - Write Community: Displays the default write community string that protects the router from unauthorized changes. - System Name: Displays the administratively-assigned name for this managed device. - System Description: Displays the textual description of the managed device.
 This value should include the full name and version identification of the system's hardware type, software operating-system, and networking software. - System Location: Displays the physical location of this device (for example, the telephone closet, 3rd floor). - System Contact: Displays the textual identification of the contact person for this managed device, together with information on how to contact this person. - Trap Manager IP: Displays the IP address of the host to receive the traps.